 - Brood cattle;

 - Bovine semen;

 - Bovine embryos;

 - Cattle for slaughter, sheep and goats;

 - Brood sheep and goats;

 - Ovine semen;

 - Brood horses;

 - Swine semen;

 - Pigs for slaughter;

 - Racing horses;

 - Temporarily imported racing horses for sport horse competitions;

 - Horse semen;

 - Horses for slaughter;

 - Day-old cheeks and hatching eggs;

 - Fur animals, rabbits, dogs, cats;

 - Wild animals for zoos and circuses;

 - Fish, Live fish, fish roe, crustaceans, mollusks, and other aquatic animals;

 - Honeybees, bumble-bees, and Alfalfa Leaf-cutting bees;

 - Reindeer;

 - Camels;

 - Primates;

 - Red meats and meat products;

 - Poultry;

-- Horse meat;

-- Canned meat, sausages, and other ready to eat products;

-- Rabbit meat;

-- Milk and dairy products;

-- Meat of wild animals;

-- Fish, seafood and ready to eat seafood products after thermal treatment;

-- Hides, horn-hoof, furs, sheep pelt, lambskin, goat under fur raw material, wool, hair coat, horsehair, down and feather of chicken, duck, goose, and other species;

-- Feed fishmeal;

-- Ready to use feeds and feed additive of animal origin, including those made of poultry and fish;

-- Feeds and feed additive of animal origin, including those made of poultry and fish;

-- Feeds of plant origin (feed grains, soybeans, soybean and almond meals);

-- Pet food.
+- Horse meat; - Canned meat, sausages, and other ready to eat products; - Rabbit meat; - Milk and dairy products; - Meat of wild animals; - Fish, seafood and ready to eat seafood products after thermal treatment; - Hides, horn-hoof, furs, sheep pelt, lambskin, goat under fur raw material, wool, hair coat, horsehair, down and feather of chicken, duck, goose, and other species; - Feed fishmeal; - Ready to use feeds and feed additive of animal origin, including those made of poultry and fish; - Feeds and feed additive of animal origin, including those made of poultry and fish; - Feeds of plant origin (feed grains, soybeans, soybean and almond meals); - Pet food.

 Prospective U.S. exporters should refer to the list even if the commodity in question is not subject to veterinary control in the United States.
 Ukrainian state veterinarians will conduct inspections at the border of animal feeds of plant origin (such as soybean meal), ready-to-eat seafood products and frozen fish.
+Detailed procedure of such certification is provided in Section III of the most recent GAIN FAIRS Certificate Report.
 FAS\Kyiv advises a potential U.S. exporter contact their Ukrainian importer or agent to get accurate updates on most recent changes to the list.
 Currently, there is no distinguishing line of authority that separates the SDVM from the State Sanitary and Epidemiological Service in animal products, so in some cases inspections from both organizations could be demanded.
 FAS\Kyiv is unaware of cases when veterinary inspections were conducted on products other than those listed above.

 Every shipment arriving in Ukraine will be inspected and sampled regardless of the statements made in the accompanying health certificate.
-The list of tests for products, subject to veterinary control is provided in a separate GAIN Report.
 The exporter or importer will have to bear the costs associated with border lab testing or the cost of appeal, which is arbitrated at the Central Laboratory of the Veterinary Service.
-The cost of testing varies between \$80 and \$500 depending on the number of tests required and the number of uniformed lots in the shipment.
+The cost of testing varies between USD 80 and USD 500 depending on the number of tests required and the number of uniform lots in the shipment.
 The testing procedure takes up to seven days, which makes importing some highly perishable goods impractical or impossible.
-In some cases Ukrainian veterinarians may examine a shipment for compliance with safety norms of Ukrainian State Standards (DSTUs).
-The importer should be aware that product shelf life terms in the Ukrainian Standards are often shorter than those, adopted in the U.S. Imported products may remain wholesome according to the U.S. export certificate, but have expired shelf life according to Ukrainian standards.
-U.S. exporters are advised to contact their Ukrainian partners to avoid this problem.

 Sampling of imported products is conducted according to the Cabinet of Ministers Decree #833, of June 14, 2002.
 The Decree defines "uniform allotment" for different products of animal origin.
 In many cases it is a product produced by one enterprise during one production cycle, but often there are severe time limits for production dates.
 In some cases the Ukrainian veterinary service defines allotments based on production dates (boxes produced five days apart or by different shifts maybe defined as belonging to different allotments).
-Many Ukrainian importers will request that their U.S.